-Dovid Margolin is an associate editor at Chabad.org, where he writes on Jewish life around the world, with a particular interest in Russian Jewish history.
+Dovid Margolin is a senior editor at Chabad.org, where he writes on Jewish life around the world, with a particular interest in Russian Jewish history.

 This week, we dig through the archives to bring you excerpts from our best conversations on faith, mortality, tradition, obligation, and sin.